The private locations feature allows you to run synthetic tests from your private network. Some of the use cases for using private locations are:

 Install Private Agents¶

 After creating the private location from the UI, you need to install the agents on a machine in your private network.
 Private agents are deployed as Docker containers.
-There are two Docker images, one for HTTP monitors and another for Browser monitors.
+You can run them anywhere Docker container can be run - Linux, Windows, etc. There are two Docker images, one for HTTP monitors and another for Browser monitors.
 You can deploy either the HTTP or Browser monitor or both.
 Follow the instructions in the UI to install private agents in your network.

 If you have multiple private locations, you need to install agents individually in each location.
 Private agents use the HTTPS protocol to periodically fetch the monitors to run and send the result to Sematext Cloud.
 If you have a firewall configured in your network, you need to open bidirectional HTTPS traffic for the

 synthetics-receiver.sematext.com hosts.
 For the EU region, the hosts are

 Once you create a private location from the UI and install the agents, you can use it while creating the monitors or update existing monitors to run from the private location.
 Private locations behave exactly the same as public locations.
 The only exception to this is that private locations won't be able to use sensitive data for script-based Browser monitors, due to security concerns.